Foods You Should Never Ever Freeze

 digicomphoto/istockphoto

-The Food Safety and Inspection Service of the United States Department of Agriculture cautions against this in no uncertain terms: “You can freeze almost any food.
+The Food Safety and Inspection Service of the United States Department of Agriculture cautions against freezing canned food in no uncertain terms: “You can freeze almost any food.
 Some exceptions are canned food or eggs in shells.”
 As it explains, even cans frozen accidentally (left in a car or cold basement, for example), can present health problems.

 several aluminum soda cans in assorted colors